ammgws/gphotos/README.md

 # gphotos
-Tool to check your Google Photos library
+A (hastily hacked together) tool to check your Google Photos library